dreyesliranzo/financeApp/README.md

 py app.py
 ```
 Visit http://localhost:5000.
 First user: go to Register, create account, then log in.

+Password reset/username reminder:
+- Forgot password: submit your account email.
+A reset token is logged to the server console in this demo; use the link `/reset/<token>` to set a new password.
+In production, wire an email provider and send the link.
+- Forgot username: submit your email; the username is logged server-side in this demo (would be emailed in production).

 ## Deploy (Render/Fly/Railway style)
 - Add env vars in your host: `SECRET_KEY=<strong secret>`, `DATABASE_URL=<your db url>`.
 Use Postgres for multi-user hosting; set `DATABASE_URL` accordingly.
 SQLite can work only if the host provides a persistent disk.